microsoft/WinObjC/README.md

 See our [contribution guidance in the wiki](https://github.com/Microsoft/WinObjC/wiki/How-to-Contribute) for more details on how to contribute to the project.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Advanced Installation for Contributors and Ninjas

+Additional Visual Studio Components Needed for Contributors:
+   1. C# and Visual Basic
+   2. Visual Studio SDK
+   3. .NET Framework 4.6 targeting pack
+   4. C++ Profiling Tools

+If you want to build the bridge from source instead, you'll also need to install [Git LFS](https://git-lfs.github.com) before cloning the repo.
+For more detailed instructions, see the [Building From Source](https://github.com/Microsoft/WinObjC/wiki/Building-From-Source) wiki page.

+If you're having trouble downloading & installing the bridge, see the [Known Issues](https://github.com/Microsoft/WinObjC#known-issues) section below and check our [FAQ](https://github.com/Microsoft/WinObjC/wiki/FAQ).

 ## Privacy
 See [Microsoft's privacy statement](https://www.microsoft.com/en-us/privacystatement/default.aspx) for more information.